MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/opt-in-auto-release.md

 # Opt in to the Auto Release feature

 With hybrid work, rooms are often booked but left unused, which wastes resources.
-Places lights up multiple ways for the user to reflect that they're using the room and, if no users are detected, Places frees up the room for others.
+Places lights up multiple ways for the user to reflect that they're using the room.
+If Places detects no users, it frees up the room for others.

 ## Prerequisites

 > [!NOTE]
 > Auto Release is an opt-in feature.
 For more information, see [Opt in to the Microsoft Places Public Preview](opt-in-places-preview.md).

-- The room has a Microsoft Teams Rooms device (MTR) or Teams panel.
-- The MTR or Teams panel has one of the following licenses:
-  - Teams Rooms Standard
-  - Teams Rooms Premium
-  - Teams Rooms Pro
-  - Teams Shared Devices (Teams panel only)
-- The room is used for hybrid meetings.
+- For Microsoft Places Public Preview customers:
+  - This feature is available for all rooms, but we recommend the feature be enabled only for rooms with a Teams panel.
-- The tenant has the Outlook for Web app enabled.
+  - The tenant has [Outlook on the web](/exchange/clients/outlook-on-the-web/mailbox-access?view=exchserver-2019) enabled.
+- For existing Teams panels customers (not part of Microsoft Places Public Preview):
+  - This feature is available for rooms with Teams Rooms Standard, Teams Rooms Premium, Teams Rooms Pro, and Teams Shared Device licenses.
+  - We recommend enabling this feature only for rooms with [existing Teams panels](/microsoftteams/devices/check-in-and-room-release) (can be standalone Teams panels or paired with a Microsoft Teams Rooms).

+> [!NOTE]
-- [For existing customers of Teams panels](/microsoftteams/devices/check-in-and-room-release), enable this preview feature only for rooms with existing Teams panels.
+> Auto Release does not support live events, townhalls, and non-Microsoft meetings (Zoom, Webex, and so on).
+These types of meetings do not auto-release the room. - , enable this preview feature only for rooms with existing Teams panels.

 ## Enable Auto Release